uarizona-fnsv/bootstrap/README.md

 # FSO Bootstrap

-FSO Bootstrap is a theme built for [Bootstrap 4](https://getbootstrap.com).
-Refer to their documentation for most usage information.
+FSO Bootstrap is a theme built for [Bootstrap 4](https://getbootstrap.com), based heavily on the Arizona Digital team's Arizona Bootstrap theme.

-> \*\*Version Note
-> This is for FSO Bootstrap 1.x, which is based on the stable release of Bootstrap 4.
-For FSO Bootstrap 0.x, _which was a complete fork of Bootstrap 4 alpha,_ see [the v4-alpha branch](https://gitlab.fso.arizona.edu/FAST/fso-bootstrap/tree/v4-alpha-based-backup) and it's [documentation](http://fast-docs-fso-bootstrap-alpha.s3-website-us-west-2.amazonaws.com/).
+The aim of this theme is to provide University of Arizona brand colors, typography, and to only make changes changes needed to support those things.
+Otherwise, it is Twitter Bootstrap, and you should refer to their documentation for usage.

 Refer to [colors.html](/colors.html) for the theme's color scheme.

 ## Installation

-FSO Bootstrap can be installed via CDN or NPM.
-The NPM is recommended in most instances.
+FSO Bootstrap can be installed via CDN or as an NPM package.
+The CDN is recommended in most instances.

 ### CDN Install